bezimeniludak/Rishloo-Band-Website/README.md

 # Rishloo Website

-This is a reimagining of the offical website for the band **Rishloo**.
+This is a reimagining of the official website for the band **Rishloo**.

 [**My website**][my website]
 [Original website][original website]